|Name||Score (out of ten)||Men/Women||Price|

 Cotton is not insulatory when wet, so be wary of it as a cold weather option.
 If you know you are facing chilly and potentially wet conditions, consider wearing a polyester or merino wool base layer underneath.
 Polyester and wool are the way to go, as they both do insulate when wet.
 Polyester and wool also do not hold stench as badly as cotton.

 Hands down, the most trustworthy option for climbing is your favorite pair of leggings/yoga pants.
 They are flexible, breathable, and although not super durable, can be purchased at a low enough price point that replacing them every six or so months is a non-issue.
-Even a cheap pair from Amazon or TJ Maxx will do.
+Even a cheap opt from Amazon or TJ Maxx will do.
 The more comfortable the pair, the better.
 And, the thicker they are, the more durable they will be (but also less breathable).

-Prana also makes a more durable, climbing-specific pair of leggings, the Rockland Legging.
+PrAna also makes a more durable, climbing-specific pair of leggings, the Rockland Legging.

-The price point is high, and the fabric is very thick (so they’re not a good all-season pair), but they’re a better option than the Pillar if you want a good, tear-resistant pair for the winter!
+The price point is high, and the fabric is very thick (so they’re not a good all-season pair), but they’re a better option than the Pillar if you want a good, tear-resistant pant for the winter!

 Leggings are great for indoor and outdoor single pitch sport climbing.
 That being said, actual climbing pants tend to better withstand scuffs against the rock, and protect against run-ins with bugs and itchy plants.